 The majority of children with SCD are enrolled in Medicaid.
 In 2009, 67 percent of pediatric SCD patients discharged from the hospital were enrolled in Medicaid; only 25 percent had private insurance (AHRQ, 2012).
-In a study using the HCUP Inpatient and ED databases, Brousseau and colleagues (2010) found that for acute care encounters (ED and hospitalization) for patients with SCD, children ages 1-9 years with pubic insurance had 1.6 visits per year compared with 1.39 for those with private insurance and 1.10 for the uninsured.
+In a study of the Healthcare Cost and Utilization Project inpatient and ED databases, Brousseau and colleagues found that for acute care encounters (ED and hospitalization) for patients with SCD, children ages 1-9 years with pubic insurance had 1.6 visits per year compared with 1.39 for those with private insurance and 1.10 for the uninsured (Brousseau, Owens, Mosso, et al., 2010).

-A study of patients (most of whom were black), including children, with SCD enrolled in TennCare, Tennessee's Medicaid managed health care program, from January 1995 to December 2002 showed much higher rates of ED use compared with black patients in TennCare without SCD.
-For children younger than 5 years of age, the rate ratio (RR) of ED visits per 1,000 person years was 1.8 for boys (95 percent confidence interval [CI] = 1.7 to 1.9) and 2.0 for girls (1.9 - 2.2).
+A study comprising primarily black patients, including children, with SCD and enrolled in Tennessee's Medicaid managed health care program, from January 1995 to December 2002 showed much higher rates of ED use compared with enrolled black patients without SCD.
+For children younger than 5 years of age, the rate ratio (RR) of ED visits per 1,000 person years was 1.8 for boys (95 percent confidence interval [CI] = 1.7 to 1.9) and 2.0 for girls (1.9 -2.2).
 For those ages 5 to 9 years, the RR for boys was 2.7 (2.5-2.9) and for girls was 3.0 (2.8-3.2).
 For those ages 10 to 19 years, the RR for boys was 3.7 (3.5-3.9) and for girls was 3.7 (3.4-3.7) (Shankar, Arbogast, Mitchel, et al., 2005).

 Medicaid enrollment often serves as a marker of poverty.
 The large number of children with SCD on Medicaid suggests some of these patients may be receiving suboptimum treatment because of unstable living situations.
-They may not be receiving prophylactic antibiotics to help prevent bacterial infections, and they may experience delays in being taken for medical care if family situations are such that work responsibilities, school commitments for siblings, or lack of transportation make seeking prompt medical attention difficult (Tanabe, et al., 2013).
+They may experience delays in being taken for medical care if family situations are such that work responsibilities, school commitments for siblings, or lack of transportation make seeking prompt medical attention difficult (Tanabe, et al., 2013).
 Having consistent standards of care to treat these children quickly and effectively when they present in the ED is an important measure to help rectify disadvantages they face because of socioeconomic status.